tatuylonen/IODS-project/docs/index.md

 ### Week 1

+Thoughts after the first week:
 * Created IODS-project repository
-* Installed r and Rstudio on Ubuntu 20.04 (Linux).
-Initially Rstudio crashed when started, but installing latest updates and rebooting fixed the problem.
+* Installed R and Rstudio on Ubuntu 20.04 (Linux).
+Rstudio (latest 1.3.1093) keeps crashing very frequenty.
+R seems to work.
+For now I'm using Rscript to generate HTML from the .Rmd files.
-* This week's assignments were stuff I am very familiar with.
+* I've used github for years so that part was easy.
 * Rstudio did not clone the github repository as I would like.
 It did not store the username in the cloned repository correctly.
 Thus manual ``git pull`` or ``git push`` did not work properly with SSH keys (it asked